rontarrant/gtkDcoding/docs/_posts/2019-10-11-0078-notebook-ii-multiple-tabs.md

 ---
-title: "0077: Notebook I – The Basics"
+title: "0078: Notebook II – Multiple Tabs, Reordering & Image Tabs"
 layout: post
 topic: container
-description: GTK Tutorial covering the basics of using a Notebook.
+description: This GTK Tutorial covers using multiple tabs in a Notebook.
 author: Ron Tarrant

 ---

-# 0077: Notebook I – The Basics
+# 0078: Notebook II – Multiple Tabs, Reordering & Image Tabs

-Today, we’ll be digging into the *GTK* `Notebook`, the basic widget used to build a multi-document interface (MDI).
-Each tab in a `Notebook` can contain pretty much whatever you want from a text document to a 2D or 3D graphic, even a visual representation of an audio file or JBC&#153; (Just a Bunch of Controls).
+A single tab in a `Notebook` has limited value, so today we’ll start by adding more.
+Then we'll look at how to turn on the reorder mechanism, and finish off by replacing the `Label` contained in the tab with an `Image`.

-But, enough buildup.
-Let’s get to it.
+Because the `CSS` we worked with last time gave us fully-visible tabs, let’s continue with that for now.

-## A Single-tab Notebook
+## Multiple Tabs

 <!-- 0, 1 -->
 <!-- first occurrence of application and terminal screen shots on a single page -->